Tuna Salad with Artichokes, Olives & Feta (No Mayo)

 - Add a couple lettuce leaves (or chop it for easier eating, if desired) on six individual plates (or one large platter for serving family-style as a dinner).
 Spoon tuna salad on top.

-- Alternately, for a brown bag lunch, pack the tuna into one container and the lettuce into another and spoon tuna on top of lettuce at lunch time.
+- For Meal Prep: pack the tuna salad into one container and the lettuce into another container.
+Store in the fridge 4-5 days.
+To serve, spoon the tuna salad on top of lettuce.

 Notes